Think you need a large, private backyard to unwind after work? Think again!

 Use small solar lights to mark the path to the door you want guests to use.
 Lights should be placed anywhere a trip or fall could happen such as a step.

-Moonflowers are a unique plant that only bloom from sundown into the night.
-Try using them to climb up a fence, trellis or arbor.
+Moonflowers are unique plants that only bloom from sundown into the night.
+Try using them to climb up a fence, trellis, or arbor.

 But, if you need help sprucing up your front yard to attract visitors and increase your curb appeal, then give us a call at 412-835-1035 or click here to request a quote.